pablolambo/FancyPomo/README.md

 # FancyPomo
-Pomodoro app for focus with fancy digital clock.
+Pomodoro app helps you focus on your task with fancy digital clock.